Jet Lag: Causes, Symptoms & How to Prevent It

 Beat Jet Lag by Sleeping Better!

-What Causes of Jet Lag
+What Actually Causes Jet Lag

-People of all ages experience jet lag, but it is often more challenging for older adults to adapt to new time zones.
+People of all ages experience jet lag, but it is often more challenging for older adults to adapt to time zones.
+[3]

-Researchers agree that traveling from west to east results in more severe jet lag symptoms than traveling from east to west due to crossing more time zones.
+Researchers agree that traveling from west to east results in more severe symptoms than traveling from east to west due to crossing more time zones.
 But, when traveling from north to south, or vice versa, one may experience travel fatigue due to disturbed sleep or tiredness, as no time zone is crossed.

 Which Direction is Worse for Travel?